NRCan-IETS-CE-O-HBC/HousingModels/readme.txt

 RUN A SIMULATION FOR A SINGLE DESIGN
 ------------------------------------

-3. To run a single case, execute substiture.pl while specifying a) a design-choices file, and an options file:
+3. To run a single case, execute substitute.pl while specifying a) a design-choices file, and an options file:

    From your NZEH-optimization directory: